lrns/opera-gcal-sd/README.markdown

 ## Acknowledgements
+Thanks to [MartinezZ][https://github.com/MartinezZ] for Czech translation.
+Thanks to [greench][http://my.opera.com/greench/about/] for Turkish translation.
 Thanks to [Sam][http://my.opera.com/HuRRaCaNe/about/] for Dutch translation.
 Thanks to [Damon][http://achey.net/] for finding and fixing an issue with recurring events in v1.0.1.
 Google authentication is based on the code of [Google Reader Notifier][https://addons.opera.com/addons/extensions/details/google-reader-notifier/] extension.